e-rotaract/e-rotaract.github.io/_pages/join-us.md

 # Question 3 {#q3}

-## Did you read our Manifesto and do you agree with it?
+## Do you agree the content of our Manifesto?

 Our [Manifesto is available online clicking here](https://docs.google.com/document/d/1bbMJXxgswu3yPEsXYcwbD9hDjsDLIxYhDd5ZG3wqfXM/edit?usp=sharing).